McGinn/dotfiles/README.md

     - Censored for sensitive informaiton (passwords, etc.)
     - Updateable on new installations (changes to default config should be highlighted/easily-identifable

 I've attempted to order these logically by order of installation.
+Maybe someday I'll figure out how to write a script to symlink all of these on whatever OS I'm using.

 Installed Software/Packages
 ---------------------------